A Unified Dissertation on Bearing Rigidity Theory: Bearing Rigidity: Definitions and Properties

 \subsection{Framework Formation Model}

-Consider a generic formation of $n\geq3$ agents, wherein each agent is associated to an element of the \textit{metric space} $\mathcal{D}_i$ describing its state in terms of controllable variables, denoted as $\chi_i \in \mathcal{D}_i$.
-Thus, $\config_i \in \mathcal{D}_i$ coincides with the $i$-th agent position when when modeled as a particle point, or with the pair of its position and (partial/full) attitude when a rigid body model is assumed.
-In addition, each agent is provided with bearing sensing capabilities, i.e., it is able to recover relative direction measurements w.r.t. some neighbors.
-From a mathematical point of view, such an $n$-agent formation can be modeled as a framework in the {product} metric space $\bar{\mathcal{D}} := \prod_{i=1}^n \mathcal{D}_i$, with configuration variable {$\chi = \{\chi_1 \dots \chi_n\} \in \bar{\mathcal{D}}$}.
+Consider a generic formation of $n\geq3$ agents, wherein each agent is associated to an element of the differential manifold {$\mathcal{D}_i \subseteq SE(3)$}, $i \in \{ 1 \ldots n\}$, describing its configuration and motion constraints\footnote{{Here, we focus on real world scenarios, nonetheless the definitions and properties provided in the following are valid also for the case $\mathcal{D}_i=\mathbb{R}^d$ with $d > 3$ discussed, e.g., in~\cite{2016-ZhaoZelazo-RigidityRd}.}}. {In detail, introducing a global frame common (but not necessarily available) to all the agents in the group, the \textit{configuration} $\chi_i \in \mathcal{D}_i$ of the $i$-th agent coincides with its position when modeled as a {particle}, or with the pair of its position and (partial/full) attitude, i.e., with its (partial/full) pose, when the rigid body model is assumed.} {We now introduce the notion of a framework.}